rocknwa/one-piece-mint-anime-dapp/README.md

 ## Join the Adventure!
 Participate in our project and discover your One Piece personality match.
 Mint your unique NFT and become a part of this exciting blockchain experience!

-## Core BTCFi Hackathon Submission
-We’re proud to submit the One Piece Personality dApp for the Core BTCFi Hackathon.
-Our project showcases the potential of blockchain technology in creating engaging and interactive experiences for fans worldwide.
-Here are the key points that align our project with the hackathon's criteria:

-### Innovation:
-- **Unique Concept**: Combining the popular One Piece anime with blockchain technology to create a personality-matching dApp.
-- **Blockchain Integration**: Leveraging Core Blockchain's unique features like the Satoshi Plus consensus mechanism to enhance user experience and ensure low transaction fees.

-### Technical Prowess:
-- **Smart Contract**: Implemented using Solidity, ensuring robust and secure interactions.
-- **Randomness**: Utilizing advanced cryptographic techniques (Keccak hashing and block.prevrandao) for fair and transparent random character assignment.

-### User Engagement:
-- **NFT Minting**: Users receive unique NFTs representing their One Piece personality match, fostering a sense of ownership and community.
-- **Community Features**: Encouraging users to engage with fellow One Piece fans and participate in the broader blockchain community.

-### Contribution to Core BTCFi Ecosystem:
-- **Utilizing Core Blockchain**: Showcasing the capabilities of Core Blockchain, including its efficiency and scalability.
-- **Expanding the Ecosystem**: Adding a new, engaging application to the Core BTCFi ecosystem, demonstrating the versatility of Core Blockchain in supporting diverse dApps.

----